 Absences: This course is 100% online and there is no face-to-face attendance required.
 It is your responsibility to manage your time and develop a schedule to complete all work ON TIME.
-The choice to participate in 100% online courses means the student accepts the responsibility of time management at a college-level.
+The choice to participate in dual credit courses means the student accepts the responsibility of time management at a college-level.
+High school schedules, events, activities, etc are not taken into consideration by South Plains College and do not constitute a justification for late or missing work.